Last updated on January 8, 2021 by The Counselor

 The Joint Admission and Matriculation Board (JAMB) is a body responsible for your admission into the University or other institutions.
 Now I’m going to show you the compulsory JAMB subjects for Optometry that you must register (English must be included because it is compulsory even though it may not be listed among the JAMB subjects below), and I will honestly advise you to aim for a score of 200 and above in JAMB UTME instead of 180 to be on a safe side because anything short of that may deny you of Admission/Post UTME.
 Of course, if you have a score below 180, you can consider the College of Education or Polytechnic… Read how to answer and pass JAMB once.

-Please note– If Mathematics is not listed among the Jamb subject on this post, then Mathematics is not compulsory for this course.
+Please note– English Language is compulsory.
+If Mathematics is not listed among the Jamb subject on this post, then Mathematics is not compulsory for this course.
 JAMB is not the only option to gain admission into Nigerian Universities to study Optometry.
 If you’re having troubles with JAMB UTME, maybe it’s time you pass through IJBM, JUBEB, ND, HND or Predegree!..

 Direct Entry requirement (required A-level result) to study Optometry